-The museum’s management team consists of the Executive Committee, the Directors of Public Affairs, Museum Affairs and Operations, and the General Office and Quality & Business Control.
+The museum’s management team consists of the Executive Committee, the Directors of Public Affairs, Museum Affairs, Operations and Van Gogh Museum Enterprises, and the General Office and Quality & Business Control.

 Adriaan Dönszelmann joined the Van Gogh Museum on 1 July 2011 as Manager Business Affairs.
 He was appointed Managing Director two years later.
 Adriaan is responsible for the Staf (Information manager and Professional Services), Staff Office, Quality & Business Control, Operations (Security, Facilities, HR, Finance and IT), Van Gogh Museum Enterprises (Buying and Merchandise, Logistics and Planning, Retail, E-commerce, BtoB and New Business) and the Meet Vincent van Gogh Experience.

 The (acting) General Director is in charge of Museum Affairs (Collection and Research, Collection Management and Restoration, Registrar’s Office, Collection Information, Education and Interpretation, Exhibitions and The Mesdag Collection) and Public Affairs (Marketing, Pressoffice, Digital Communication, Development, Visitors Service, Events and Publications).

 Babette Meerdink-Schenau - Secretary to the Board & Head of the Staff Office